ARH 180 Co-op Work Experience Art History (1-4 Credits)

 ART 131 Beginning Drawing (4 Credits)

-Emphasizes observing and developing fundamental drawing and composition skills.
-Uses still life material extensively.
-Covers historical and cultural approaches to drawing and drawing materials.
+Emphasizes observation and the development of fundamental drawing and compositional skills using a variety of subjects from direct observation and reference.
+Includes historical and cultural approaches to drawing and drawing materials.
 Repeatable for credit.

 ART 132 Intermediate Drawing (4 Credits)